 Please note that the Foundation's primary role is to bootstrap the ecosystem.
-There are funds for at least another 2-3 years, excluding development financiers and token allocations from ecosystem projects we have supported in the pipeline.
+There are funds for at least another 2-3 years, (excluding any development financiers and token allocations from ecosystem projects we may have in the pipeline).

 The Ergo Foundations Future#

 The Foundation's role was to bootstrap the Ergo ecosystem in the initial years and build up the infrastructure required for adoption, solving the 'hard side' of Ergo and leading to the vibrant ecosystem we see today with: